The one-shot problem: Solution to an open question of finite-fuel singular control with discretionary stopping: Analysis of the case

 \section{Analysis of the case $\la\in (\la^*, \la^\dagger)$}

-In this section we fix $\la \in (\la^*, \la^\dagger)$ and take a different approach to that of Section \ref{sec:cpos}.
-In the latter section, the one-shot problem $\tild V$ of \eqref{eq:defqc} is rewritten in terminal cost form as the problem $V$ of \eqref{def-V} and its solution is used directly as a candidate for the control problem \eqref{eq:defV} for small and intermediate fuel levels.
-In contrast, the method of Section \ref{sec:cpos} fails when $\la \in (\la^*, \la^\dagger)$ and in the present section we instead use the following Ansatz.
+We begin this section by solving the one-shot problem \eqref{def-V} in the case $\la\in (\la^*, \la^\dagger)$.
+This motivates the following ansatz, which we use below to develop a candidate solution to the control problem.
+The method contrasts with Section~\ref{sec:cpos}, where the one-shot solution itself was the candidate solution to the small-fuel control problem.
 Proofs of results in this section which are not included below can be found in Appendix \ref{AppA5}.